 Who should not use Online-Therapy.com: If you’re seeking a therapist for ongoing counseling rather than to treat a specific concern or prefer a different approach to therapy than CBT, you should pursue other platforms.

-Brightside: Best for psychiatry and medication management
+Brightside: Best for online therapy with psychiatry

 Affordability